sreyounpann/Step-Library/README.md

 ### Download Book Page

 Access a wide range of STEP Library books on this page.
-Users can explore, search, and download their favorite books for offline reading.
+Users can explore, and download their favorite books for offline reading.

 ![Screenshot 2024-01-04 151438](https://github.com/sreyounpann/Step-Library/assets/83297826/fa8a276c-b0c5-42cd-81dd-94e8caeb83c6)